 The Holy Spirit is an additional witness to the Messiahship of Christ beyond “water” and “blood.”
 John uses the word “know” thirty-nine times in 1 John.
-This is an emphasis of certainty.
-The verb and the noun for “witness” occur nine times in this immediate section of 1 John.
+This is an emphasis on certainty.
+The verb and the noun “witness” occurs nine times in this immediate section of 1 John.

-John uses the various forms of “witness” 10 times in this passage sometimes translated “testimony” or “testify.”
+John uses the various forms of “witness” 10 times in this passage, sometimes translated as “testimony” or “testify.”
 The central ministry of the Holy Spirit is to “glorify” Christ (Jn 16:13-13).
-The Holy Spirit is the conclusive witness to truth.
+The Holy Spirit is the conclusive witness to the truth.

 because the Spirit is truth

 John steps beyond the apostolic testimony of New Testament writers to the testimony of the Holy Spirit.
 The Spirit cannot give testimony to anything but the “truth.”
 He is the primary revealer of truth, and He cannot lie.
 The Holy Spirit is the Author of the Bible (2 Pe 1:21).
 He must tell the truth by His very nature.

 The mission of the Holy Spirit is to glorify Christ, who is the truth.

 The Holy Spirit bears witness with our human spirit in a number of ways.
 First, He bears witness that we belong to God and are children of God.

 Ro 8:16-16, 16 “The Spirit Himself bears witness with our spirit that we are children of God, 17 and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.”